Moon-Corp/wenmoon-extension-build/CHROME_EXTENSION_README.md

 - **Extension icon not visible**: Click the puzzle piece icon in the toolbar to see all extensions
 - **Extension disabled**: Check the extensions page and ensure it's enabled
 - **Extension not responding**: Try reloading the extension by clicking the refresh icon
+- **Wallet not connecting**: Make sure you have a Solana wallet extension installed (Phantom, Solflare, etc.)

 ### Updating the Extension